Spa Village Resort Tembok Bali

 Facilities and Activities

-The resort's pool is lovely for a spot of relaxation, but if you prefer more activity, morning exercises in the gym led by the hotel’s in-house instructor offer the opportunity to stretch and tone the muscles.
-Yoga swing classes teach how to add an extra dimension to normal yoga routines.
-A pencak silat class, the Indonesian martial art, run on the beach by a local expert, is a new way to exercise mind and body.
+The resort's pool is lovely for a spot of relaxation, but if you prefer more activity, you can join morning exercises in the gym, led by the hotel’s in-house instructor.
+Yoga swing classes show you how to add an extra dimension to normal yoga routines.
+Pencak silat classes, an Indonesian martial art, are held on the beach by a local expert, exercising you mind and body.

-For those interested in learning the local craft skills there is a range of interesting choices.
-There are cookery classes run by the hotel’s chefs, weaving classes led by villagers from Tembok that teach how to turn dry leaves into mystical animals, and wood carving classes from a local craftsman that pass on the skills of creating the intricate decorations you'll see livening up the local doors and windows.
+If you're interested in learning local craft skills, you could join cookery classes run by the hotel’s chefs, weaving classes led by villagers from Tembok, or wood carving classes from a local craftsman, who passes on the skills of creating the intricate decorations you'll see livening up the local doors and windows.

-There are three outstanding diving sites for both novice and advanced that are a day trip from the hotel at Tulamben, Amed Coral Garden and Menjangan National Park.
+You can take a day trip from the resort to visit three outstanding diving sites for both novice and advanced divers: Tulamben, Amed Coral Garden and Menjangan National Park.

-Tulamben is 30 minutes' by car from the resort.
-Off the coast you'll find the wreck of the Liberty, a 120 m (393 ft) long cargo ship, lying between 9 and 30 m down.
+Tulamben is 30 minutes by car from the resort.
+Off the coast, you'll find the wreck of the Liberty, a 120 m (393 ft) long cargo ship.
 It was torpedoed by the Japanese in 1942 and now lies encrusted in anemones, gorgonia and coral, surrounded by dense concentrations of vibrant fish.

 The easy water conditions of the coral garden at Amed make it suitable for both novice and experienced divers alike.
-You can expect to spend the day bobbing among smaller marine creatures such as gobies, shrimp, anemones and clownfish, as well as running into larger and more fearsome underwater inhabitants such as the schools of barracuda, moray eels and even the odd wobbegong shark.
+You can expect to spend the day bobbing among smaller marine creatures such as gobies, shrimp, anemones and clownfish, as well as larger underwater inhabitants such as schools of barracuda, moray eels and wobbegong sharks.

 A number of tours can be arranged to see local sights of interest and visit local markets.